e61-Institute/theme61/README.md

 # theme61

-This package contains functions and colour palettes that enable you to create e61 Institute themed graphs and know what colours to use in other applications.
+This package helps you create graphs that follow the e61 Institute graphing style.
+It provides functions that make it easier to make aesthetic graphs and easy access to the Institute’s colour palette.

 ### Installing theme61